-GRADUATE DEGREE: Master of Business Administration (MBA)
+GRADUATE DEGREES: Master of Business Administration (MBA), Master of Science in Strategic Leadership (MSSL)

 MISSION

 The Chesapeake Energy School of Business at Oklahoma Wesleyan University is a community of scholar practitioners (students, faculty, staff and community) delivering excellence in business education.
 Grounded unapologetically in the Christian faith, the Chesapeake Energy School of Business exists to teach learners to communicate effectively, think strategically and lead with integrity.
 As a professional field within a Christian liberal arts University, the Chesapeake Energy School of Business seeks to advance the professional and academic competence of its students by balancing academic theory with practical application.